Next.js Integration Guide

 2

-• Make sure .env.local is in .gitignore (Next.js scaffolds this by default)
+• Make sure .env.local and .env.*.local are in .gitignore (Next.js scaffolds this by default)

 # .env.local